abdulmoizsheraz/GameGear/README.md

 ## Lessons Learned

-- Using Production-Ready framework like Chakra Using
+- Using Production-Ready framework like Chakra UI
 - Using Tailwind css
 - Redux Toolkit (My first Project with Redux)
 - Prop drilling in React